 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 These Asian turkey meatballs are a delicious, easy, and flavorful meal!
 My turkey meatball recipe gets a healthy dose of Asian flavors with seasonings like coconut aminos and ginger.
 I like to serve these baked turkey meatballs with cauliflower rice, or some zucchini noodles tossed with sesame oil.
-They also make a great appetizer served with toothpicks.
+Or, serve them like keto sausage balls as an appetizer with toothpicks.

 No matter how you eat these ground turkey meatballs, you’re going to love them!
 (And you’ll also love that they take just 30 minutes to make and just 10 minutes to prep.)
 What are you waiting for, let’s make these keto turkey meatballs!